JetBrains/Qodana/topics/clang.md

 You can configure [quality gates](quality-gate.topic) for:

-- The total number of project problems,
+- The total number of project problems
 - Multiple quality gates for <a href="faq.topic" anchor="faq-severities">problem severities</a>.

 Save this snippet to the [`qodana.yaml`](qodana-yaml.md) file: